zainea-bogdan/ZGB_Spotify_Popularity_Kaggle_Analysis/README.md

 ---

+## Color Code

+- 🔴 = I couldn’t solve it on my own and didn’t find a working solution.
+- 🟡 = My thinking process was on the right track, but I still needed to google or ask GPT for help.
+- 🟢 = I solved it by myself, with only minimal googling or GPT input.

 ## Beginner Level

-1. Load the dataset and display the first 10 rows.
+🟢1.
+Load the dataset and display the first 10 rows.
 Explore column types (`.info()` and `.describe()`).

-2. Count how many unique artists are in the dataset.
+🟢2.
+Count how many unique artists are in the dataset.

-3. Find the most common release year for tracks.
+🟡3.
+Find the most common release year for tracks.

-4. Plot a histogram of `streams`.
+🟡4.
+Plot a histogram of `streams`.
 Apply a log transformation if the distribution is heavily skewed.

 5. Create a bar plot of the top 10 most frequent keys used in songs.

 ---